 Neurodiversity in the Office

 The business case for diversity, equity, and inclusion (DEI) has never been more convincing.
-Progress in our understanding of neurodiversity and progressive social movements have changed how we treat neurodiversity in the workplace.
+Advances in neurodiversity awareness and progressive social movements are reshaping how workplaces support neurodivergent individuals.

 What is Neurodiversity?

-The term "neurodiversity" is frequently used for autism spectrum disorder (ASD) and other neurological or developmental conditions like ADHD or learning disabilities.
+The term "neurodiversity" is often used in reference to autism spectrum condition (ASC) and other neurological or developmental conditions, such as ADHD and learning disabilities.

-In the late 1990s, Judy Singer, a sociologist with autism, first used the term "neurodiversity."
-It alludes to the idea that some developmental disorders are entirely normal brain variations.
-Additionally, those with these traits have some advantages.
+In the late 1990s, sociologist Judy Singer, who described herself as "likely somewhere on the autistic spectrum," first introduced the term "neurodiversity."
+It alludes to the idea that some developmental conditions are entirely normal brain variations.
+Additionally, individuals with these traits may have unique strengths.

 NEURODIVERSITY_based on the work of Mary Coller